headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 #### What we learned:

-* We successully started up Apache Sling with the Kickstarter and had our first brush up with feature models
+* We successully started Sling with the Kickstarter and had our first glimpse of the Feature Model.

 </div>

-Did we succeed in making you more curious about the world of feature models?
+Did we succeed in making you more curious about the world of Feature Models?
-The next how to in this series dives into Sling Feature Models a bit more to help you with that.
+The next how-to in this series dives into Sling Feature Models a bit more to help you with that.
 You can also read a bit more about the Kickstarter on this page if you feel you need a bit more information.